eugenkiss/hnclient/README.md

       - https://twitter.com/dan_abramov/status/954146978564395008
   - Browser history navigation seriously too limited for apps
   - Native development gives you a lot for free by sacrificing part of your freedom/customizability
+  - Why doesn't the Chrome browser use tha a's title attribute as share title when sharing a link?